-While LAs have the power to plan on a collaborative basis, they are not required to do so.
 While Local Enterprise Partnerships provide a framework for collaboration between public and private sector organisations, their focus is primarily on inward investment and economic growth, not on the wider range of planning objectives.
 They are not statutory bodies and have no planning functions.
 More important still, they have no direct electoral basis and thus lack legitimacy in the eyes of citizens.
 Local authorities can already work collaboratively on strategic planning matters under the provisions of the Planning and Compulsory Purchase Act, 2004 to produce and adopt joint plans.
 Some are now jointly implementing strategic planning functions under combined authority powers.
+The recent introduction of Spatial Development Strategy powers for three city region combined authorities is also to be welcomed.

-There is, however, no requirement on authorities to collaborate.
-The consequence is that under, what is effectively a voluntary system, some Local Planning Authorities are able to opt out of any effective collaborative planning arrangements.
+However, under what is effectively a voluntary system, some Local Planning Authorities are able to opt out of any effective collaborative planning arrangements.
 This is most problematic where a constrained authority seeks assistance from a less constrained neighbouring authority, to find its approaches rejected.
 This has led in practice to a number of Local Plans being rejected by Inspectors at Public Inquiry because there has been little evidence of effective collaboration.
 On occasions this has not been the fault of the presenting authority.
 A plan can be rejected because it does not meet local needs within its authority area, but can also be rejected because it has failed to take into account the needs of a neighbouring authority.
 However, the Government has not specified which authorities need to collaborate, nor specified the appropriate geographical areas for such cooperation, whether based on travel to work areas or other criteria.
-Decisions of both Planning Inspectors and the Secretary of State have not been consistent on this matter.
+Decisions of both Planning Inspectors and the successive Secretaries of State have not been consistent on this matter.
 That is because, while there is guidance on the process of meeting the Duty to Cooperate provisions of the Localism Act, there is no guidance on how policy conflicts can be resolved, notably in relation to the key issue of differential housing requirements/development capacity/potential mismatches within a travel to work area.

-Regional and national planning
+c) Regional and national planning:

-These conflicts become more problematic because there is now no structure for regional planning and housing and employment growth targets in England.
+These conflicts become more problematic because there is now no structure for regional planning and the determination of housing and employment growth targets in the different English regions and sub-regions.
 The regional planning framework established in 2004 was not given sufficient time to demonstrate its potential value, with its abolition following the election of the Coalition Government in 2010.
 The abolition process itself took three years to fully implement.
 The regional planning organisations were actually disbanded well before the regional plans were formally withdrawn, causing considerable confusion about whether or not the plan targets remained in effect.
-There is now (excepting London) no regional assessment of either need or capacity.
+There is now (excepting London) no regional assessment of either need or development capacity.
 There is no statutory planning framework for setting sub-regional priorities, or for assessing the contribution of local authority level policies and targets to meeting wider needs.
-There is no statutory framework for planning housing, employment, transport or infrastructure provision across a region or sub-region.
+There is no adequate statutory framework or guidance for planning housing, employment, transport or infrastructure provision across a region or sub-region.
+Recent Government population projections and guidance on the objective assessment of housing need have in fact increased uncertainty rather than generated consistency.
 Under the current government, Communities and Local Government Department data is generally no longer published on a regional basis.

-The terms 'more than local' or 'sub-national' are now used, rather than the terms 'sub-regional' or 'regional'.
+Since 2000, the terms 'more than local' or 'sub-national' have been used by Government, rather than the terms 'sub-regional' or 'regional'.